Liam Corrigan

-Liam Corrigan (born September 11, 1997) is an American rower.
+Liam Corrigan OLY (born September 11, 1997) is an American rower.

+Career

 He competed in the men's eight event at the 2020 Summer Olympics for the United States, finishing the competition in 4th place.
 Corrigan was part of the winning Oxford team at the 2022 boat race.

+At the 2024 Summer Olympics in Paris, Corrigan won a gold medal in the coxless men’s four.